vinayak-garg/DemoCameraIntent/README.md

 1. Launch camera app by clicking on the button above
 2. See that the camera resolution is set to VGA
 3. Now exit the camera, and this app
-4. Open phone\'s default camera app
+4. Open phone's default camera app
 5. Change the camera resolution to say 1080p
 6. Now go back in our app
 7. Repeat steps 1 and 2

+Download the debug APK here - https://github.com/vinayak-garg/DemoCameraIntent/releases/download/1.0/demo-camera-intent-debug.apk